Taraxa-project/taraxa-documentation/become-a-validator/register-node-via-community-site.md

 Note that, the container name is different from the testnet.
 In the mainnet, instead of `taraxa_compose_node_1`, it's `mainnet_node_1`.&#x20;

+Also note that Public address, Proof of ownership, and VRF Key need to start with `0x`.
+You must add `0x` to the Public address and VRF key you copy out of the `wallet.json`.

 Per usual this name may be different in different environments, so to be sure you've got the right container name, just execute `docker ps`.&#x20;

 ### 4. Setting the commission